How To Ship Food And Other Perishable Items?

 Consider Shipping Food Items Locally

-Lesser the time taken for the food items and perishables to reach the customers, higher the chances for them to stay fresh.
-You must consider selling your food items and any other perishable items locally with the help of hyperlocal courier services.
-Shiprocket has launched its hyperlocal delivery services that allows sellers to ship items within 15 km from the pick up location.
-The best part is, the time taken for the order to be delivered will be much lesser, hence your products will stay fresh throughout.
+Shiprocket has launched its hyperlocal delivery services, allowing sellers to ship items within 15 km of the pickup location.
+The best part is, that the time taken for the order to be delivered will be much lesser, hence your products will stay fresh throughout.

 Final Say